tavisca-vnagaraju/AngularAug2020Tha/README.md

 ======================================================================
 Modify the Product Reactiuve Form with the Http Service Support, to perform CRUD operations.
 The Table showing the Products data sould have delete button to delete (Note: Delete request must be made form the ProductReactiveFormComponent)
 =======================================================================
-Directives
-	- reusable UI
-	- reusable functional behavior
+Directives - reusable UI - reusable functional behavior

-Elements
-	- Principals of WebComponents like LitElements
-	- More Flexible and easy to configure than LitElements
-	- Angular Component as Elemement
-	- Packages
-  	- @angular/element
-  	- document-register-element
-    	- Provode the Custom Element Registartion in DOM
-    	- Help the CustolElementRegistry of the browser to load/instantiate and execute the Custom Element
-	- Custom events are defined in Angular Elements using EventEmitter<T>
-  	- The subscriber of the event from the Angular-Elements 'must use' the CustomEvent object to read data from the event
-  	- The subsciber of the event emitted from Angular Element must use on-<EventName>="<Method>($event)"
+Elements - Principals of WebComponents like LitElements - More Flexible and easy to configure than LitElements - Angular Component as Elemement - Packages - @angular/element - document-register-element - Provode the Custom Element Registartion in DOM - Help the CustolElementRegistry of the browser to load/instantiate and execute the Custom Element - Custom events are defined in Angular Elements using EventEmitter<T> - The subscriber of the event from the Angular-Elements 'must use' the CustomEvent object to read data from the event - The subsciber of the event emitted from Angular Element must use on-<EventName>="<Method>(\$event)"

 Angular Component Vs Component Directive vs Element